Cap-go/electric-d1-sync/README.md

 ## Nuke Webhook

-To clear data from replicas, use the `/nuke` endpoint with different options:
+To clear data from the replica, use the `/nuke` endpoint with different options:

-### Nuke All Databases
+### Nuke Database
 ```bash
 curl -X POST https://your-worker.workers.dev/nuke \
   -H "x-webhook-signature: your-secret-here" \